- 28 Jul 2021

-To consider the issues (such as numbers of animals, lack of regulation, issues with importation and wild caught animals etc), and recommend whether there is a need for a positive list, or traffic light system to regulate ownership of certain types of pets.
+Consider the issues (such as numbers of animals, current regulation, issues with importation and wild caught animals etc), and recommend whether there is a need for further statutory measures to regulate ownership of certain types of pets, such as a positive list, or traffic light system, and prepare a report.

 Other potential areas in medium term

 Following on from SAWC’s published report on glue traps, explore wider issues and other means of trapping and control, such as snares.

 SAWC sent a letter to the former Minister for Rural Affairs and the Natural Environment expressing their opinion on the increasingly concerning issue.
 This is an issue which members will keep an eye on as it gains more public exposure.